raspberrypilearning/space-talk/en/step_4.md

 --- /task ---

-There are some fantastic alien sounds in Scratch that you can add to your sprite.

 --- task ---

 To choose a new sound, click on the **Choose a Sound** icon and select the **Space** category or type `space` in the search box.